About The Artist

 Dan Olson

 When I was 8 years old I found myself in the backseat of my family’s car crossing one of the Yellowstone River bridges.
 We were forced to stop as there were numerous cars on the bridge with passengers getting out to see something.
 I looked out the window and saw a huge bull moose down in the river below.
-This was the first moose I had ever seen and this foundational moment began my fascination with the northwoods.
+This was the first moose I had ever seen and this foundational moment began my fascination with the Northwoods.
 During family trips to northern Minnesota I would ask my parents to take night drives looking for moose and take detours down Hwy 1 from Ely with the hopes of seeing them.
-Instead of heading to the beach for my high school spring break, a couple of my friends and I headed to the Gunflint Trail to stay in a small cabin so we could hike, fish, and of course, look for moose.
+Instead of heading to the beach for my high school spring break, a couple of my closest friends and I headed to the Gunflint Trail.
+We stayed in a small cabin on Poplar Lake so we could hike, fish, and of course, look for moose.
 During my time in the Boy Scouts I traveled to Isle Royale National Park.
 We hiked the Greenstone Ridge from Windigo and returned on the Minong Ridge.
 Seeing numerous moose and taking in a sunset at Hugunin Cove had me hooked on border country.
-These life events and many more wilderness experiences serve as a foundation for my Northland Images.
+These life events and many more wilderness experiences serve as a foundation for my desire to be a painter.

-The Boundary Waters and the northern wilderness are unique, rare, and must be protected.
-It is my hope that my paintings can communicate how amazing it is that places like this exist!
+The Boundary Waters and the northern wilderness are unique, rare, and pristine.
+It is my hope that my paintings can communicate how amazing and important it is that places like this exist!

 LAKE RICHIE, ISLE ROYALE 2021